 Handle Low-Energy Days Differently

 Some days, motivation will be low no matter what you do.
 On those days, lower the bar.
 Doing something small is better than doing nothing.
 Review notes lightly.
-Read without memorizing.
-Watch an educational explanation related to your topic.
+Read without memorising.
+Watch an explanation related to your topic.

 These lighter efforts keep you connected to the material and prevent the guilt spiral that kills motivation completely.